stewcop23/science-bioethics/science-bioethics-questions.md

 For						                      |      Against
 -------------------------------------|-----------------------------------
-The wide range of diseases it can treat <br /> The idea that at the embryonic stage, some might not consider the cells as humans or babies yet.
-Therefore, harvesting the ES cells is better than having people get disease. | The process of harvesting stem cells <br /> Cell are harvested from embryos
+The wide range of diseases it can treat <br /> The idea that at the embryonic stage, <br />some might not consider the cells as humans or babies yet. <br />Therefore, harvesting the ES cells is better than having people get disease. | The process of harvesting stem cells <br /> Cell are harvested from embryos